The Grand Indian Route Logo TGRI-logo

 As and when you enter a temple in the city of temples and ruins, walk in a clockwise direction in order to keep the idol or the shrine on your right.

 Consider these the Hindu rituals but it is considered an omen to move anti-clockwise.
+Well, now you know!
+This is going to be smooth.

-3. Photography on hold
+3. Photography On Hold

+Do not click pictures inside the sanctum of the temple.
 Along with your hats, keeps away your cameras and register your mind to focus on the beauty and spirituality within the walls of the holy temples.

 It is a well-known fact that leather goods are made out of the skin of animals.
 As per Hindu traditions, it is not very respectful to kill an animal.

 Hence, the temples don’t allow anyone with leather goods with them to enter the premises of the holy walls.
+So, make sure to ditch your leather wallets and belts right before entering the complex.

-5. Remove your shoes
+5. Remove Your Shoes

 Folks, this might sound unusual but it is imperative that you remove your shoes before entering the temples.
+It is a sign of disrespect to show to the temples with your shoes on.

 6. Lunchtime!